torchbox/k8s-ts-ingress/README.md

 https://docs.trafficserver.apache.org/en/latest/admin-guide/files/records.config.en.html#environment-overrides

-For persistent cache storage, mount a volume on /var/lib/trafficserver.
+For persistent cache storage, mount a volume on `/var/lib/trafficserver`.
-This can be a persistent volume or an emptyDir; any missig necessary files will be created at startup.
+This can be a persistent volume or an emptyDir; any missing necessary files, including the cache store, will be created at startup.

 Support
 -------